EllipticFourierAnalysis#

 normbool, default=True

-Normalize the elliptic Fourier coefficients by the major axis of the 1st ellipse.
+Normalize the elliptic Fourier coefficients by the 1st harmonic ellipse (scaling method controlled by norm_method).

 return_orientation_scalebool, default=False